Is Water Organic? A Doctor Answers

 USDA Organic logo

-The U.S. Department of Agriculture (USDA) certifies food products as organic with the familiar green-and-white seal if they meet a set of quality standards.
+The US Department of Agriculture (USDA) certifies food products that meet a set of quality standards with the above green-and-white seal.

 Specifically, organic foods and food byproducts cannot be grown using genetically modified organisms (GMOs), cannot contain artificial preservatives or flavors and must follow certain guidelines for pesticide use and animal health.